 Niobrara River Outfitters

-You could get overwhelmed with the options of outfitters, in Valentine and along the river.
+One quick Internet search and you could get overwhelmed with the options of outfitters, in Valentine and along the river.

 A little paddling never hurt anyone.